andersonscreekps/andersonscreekps-website/content/our-school/school-council.md

 weight = 5

 +++
-All school councils in Victoria operate under the Education and Training Reform Act 2006.

-The School Counil meeting schedule for 2020 is as follows.
+The School Council meeting schedule for 2020 is as follows.
 All meetings start at 7:00pm.

 **Term 1**